pstiasny/VITABS/doc/index.md

     :nolabel

-`w` jumps to the beginning of next label.
+`w` jumps to the beginning of the next label.

 View manipulation